Azure/Cloud-Native/website/blog/2022-10-06/index.md

 ## It's `awesome-azd`

-Welcome to `awesome-azd` a new template gallery hosted on GitHub Pages, and meant to be a destination site for discovering, requesting, and contributing, valid `azd-template` instances for community use.
+Welcome to `awesome-azd` a new template gallery hosted on GitHub Pages, and meant to be a destination site for discovering, requesting, and contributing `azd-templates` for community use!

-In addition, it's **README** reflects the [awesome-list](https://github.com/topics/awesome-list) resource format, providing a location for the community to share best-of resources for Azure Developer CLI - from blog posts and videos, to full-scale tutorials and templates.
+In addition, it's **README** reflects the [awesome-list](https://github.com/topics/awesome-list) resource format, providing a location for the community to share "best of" resources for Azure Developer CLI - from blog posts and videos, to full-scale tutorials and templates.

  * Visit the [awesome-azd Gallery](https://azure.github.io/awesome-azd/)
  * Browse the [awesome-azd README](https://github.com/Azure/awesome-azd/blob/main/README.md)